maksimfisenko/banking-app-project-ozu-cs393/README.md

 ### My Debit Cards (New)
 This page represents account debit cards service.
 REST service is implemented.

-This pages can be used to opening a new debit card over existing account or to change the currency on the existing account.
+Theese pages can be used to manage your existing accounts: transfering money, changing currency, openning new cards, closing them, etc.

 ## Important Info
 Server port of the app is **8081**.